SCAMPER

 Step 8: Rearrange (sometimes called Reverse)

-Here, designers consider how they can rearrange or reorganize the components or steps of the design to create a fresh perspective and uncover new opportunities.
+Here, designers think about how they can rearrange or reorganize the components or steps of the design so they create a fresh perspective and uncover new opportunities.
 They might rearrange the user flow or information hierarchy.
 That can lead to more intuitive and engaging experiences for user interactions.

-For example, in the context of a recipe app, designers might rearrange the steps and ingredients to provide a more user-friendly and seamless cooking experience.
+For example, for a recipe app, designers might rearrange the steps and ingredients to give a more user-friendly and seamless cooking experience.

 Illustration showing the Rearrange part of SCAMPER.